amaroferraris/celestial_bodies_database/README.md

-Learning PostgreSQL by building a "Celestial bodies" database, part of freeCodeCamp Relational Database course!
+Learning PostgreSQL by building a "Celestial bodies" database, part of freeCodeCamp's Relational Database course!